Richard Bey

 Richard Wayne Bey (born July 22, 1951) is an American talk show host.
 He was popular in the 1990s as host of The Richard Bey Show, a daytime talk show containing ordinary people's personal stories incorporated into entertaining competitive games.
+The show was one of the first to pioneer the controversial genre of trash TV, and contained the hard R-rated content that would typify the genre.

 Early years

 Bey was born in Far Rockaway, Queens, New York, to a Jewish father and an Irish Catholic mother and attended Far Rockaway High School.

 He is an alumnus of the University of California, Santa Barbara and the Yale School of Drama.

-Prior to The Richard Bey Show, Bey hosted People Are Talking (telecast in New York City and Philadelphia) and 2 On the Town for WCBS-TV.
+Prior to The Richard Bey Show, Bey hosted People Are Talking, telecast in New York City and Philadelphia (in Philadelphia it aired on KYW, at the time, an NBC affiliate), and 2 On the Town for WCBS.
 People Are Talking was a one-hour live broadcast covering topical news issues and one on one interviews with guests like Frank Zappa, Steven Spielberg, President Jimmy Carter, Sammy Davis Jr., Patricia Neal, Alexander Haig, Jerry Brown, Ross Perot and Martin and Charlie Sheen.
 The show was called 9 Broadcast Plaza in its early years before changing its name to The Richard Bey Show.

 Among his roles on stage are Hamlet (title role) As You Like It, Twelfth Night, Troilus and Cressida as well as the world premieres of new plays by Richard Nelson, Chris Durang and Jim Lapine.
 He was a company member of the Yale Repertory Theater and understudied the National Theatre of Great Britain on Broadway and at the Kennedy Center.
-His film roles include Sacha Baron Cohen's Bruno, Evocateur, Meet Wally Sparks and George Washington (the mini series).
+His film roles include Sacha Baron Cohen's Brüno, Évocateur, Meet Wally Sparks and George Washington.